Tampere Central Station: Cargo station

 The tracks were greatly renewed in the late 1990s, and the loading tracks of the old cargo station were disassembled and the locomotive garage houses were disused.
 Many tracks leading to nearby storage buildings were also disassembled.
 In 2004, the track from the track yard to the Naistenlahti power station was cut from its northern end.
 The southern end is used to store and organise train carriages.

 The warehouses at the old cargo station were dismantled in early autumn 2009.
 The current cargo station in Tampere is located to the south of the passenger station in the district of Rautaharkko.
 It is connected to the Viinikka railway yard, which is one of the busiest railway organisation yards in Finland.
 The green building on the eastern side of the track opposite the passenger station is the old cargo station, whose conservation has been subject to intense debate in municipal politics throughout the 2010s.

-According to the zoning plan of the area, which came into force in February 2016, the cargo station will be moved slightly to the east, so an adjustment of the Ratapihankatu street can be built in its place.
+According to the zoning plan of the area, which came into force in February 2016, the old cargo station building will be moved slightly to the east, so an adjustment of the Ratapihankatu street can be built in its place.
 However, the city council stopped the handling of the matter later in the same year, as the cost of the moving operation increased from 1.2 million euro to over three million euro during the investigation.
 The current zoning plan only allows for a solution either to move the station or keep it in place, so the city started investigation for a new zoning plan.
 In 2018 the city council decided to move the station after all, referring to the complaint stage coming up and to political difficulties.